A martini glass in black and white Loathers.net

 The three club techniques are the following three new skills:

-1. Club 'Em Across the Battlefield -- Instantly kills your opponent, chaining you into a free NC where you choose a monster from your most recently adventured zone.
-Once chosen, you're given a shot at rolling that monster's items with your current buffed item drop rate.
+1. Club ‘Em Across the Battlefield — Instantly kills your opponent, chaining you into a free NC where you choose a monster from your most recently adventured zone.
+Once chosen, you’re given a shot at rolling that monster’s items with your current buffed item drop rate.

-2. Club 'Em Into Next Week -- Instantly kills your opponent, creating a wandering copy of the monster that will pop up to fight you seven turns from the cast.
+2. Club ‘Em Into Next Week — Instantly kills your opponent, creating a wandering copy of the monster that will pop up to fight you seven turns from the cast.

-3. Club 'Em Back in Time -- Instantly kills most opponents, making the current fight free at the expense of destroying their meat and items.
+3. Club ‘Em Back in Time — Instantly kills most opponents, making the current fight free at the expense of destroying their meat and items.
 If the monster cannot be insta-killed (like a boss monster), deals 30% of their max HP and makes the fight free.
-(If you lose the fight, it still takes an adventure, so... try to win!)
+(If you lose the fight, it still takes an adventure, so… try to win!)

 All of these skills are limited to five casts per day apiece.
-For the sake of memorability, I am going to call these three skills: club across, club next, club back.
-It'll be easier this way.
+For the sake of memorability, I am going to call these three skills: club across, club next, and club back.
+It’ll be easier this way.

 Speedrun Applicability